Whipshout/node-native-addon/README.md

 - If you want to change something about Rust code, **don't forget to recompile the addon** using ```npm run build```.<br>

-- If you want to change something about Javascript code, you don't have to worry about anything, only **check if the imports of Rust functions are right**.
+- If you want to change something about Typescript code, you don't have to worry about anything, only **check if the imports of Rust functions are right**.